 - Download method: Selects the protocol to be used.
-Value range: "FTP", "HTTPS" Default: "FTP" - FTP server address: IP address or hostname of the FTP/HTTPS server in use. - FTP server port: Port number of the FTP/HTTPS server in use.
-Default: 21

-- FTP account: Account at the server (if applicable). - FTP username: User name for accessing the server. - FTP password: Password corresponding to the user name. - FTP path: Path of the directory containing the files.
+Value range: "FTP", "HTTPS" Default: "FTP" - Server address: IP address or hostname of the FTP/HTTPS server in use. - Server port: Port number of the FTP/HTTPS server in use.
+Default: 21 - Account: Account at the server (if applicable). - Username: User name for accessing the server. - Password: Password corresponding to the user name. - FTP path: Path of the directory containing the files. - HTTPS base URL: IP address or hostname of the HTTPS server in use; only applicable if Download method is switched to "HTTPS".